Ingredients and Equipment

 together in a small bowl and sprinkle it over the pie.

-dough that you made in step 1, to 1/8 inch thick, then place it over the
+If you want to the dough topping instead, roll out a circular section of dough that you made in step 1, to 1/8 inch thick, then place it over the pie.
+Seal it against the edges with the pie crust, and make decorative slits with a knife.

 Step 8 - Put the pie in the oven!